Advertisements

 Popular Job Sectors for Foreign Workers in Australia

-Australia has a strong demand for skilled workers in various sectors.
-Some of the most popular industries for foreign workers include:
+Australia really need skilled workers in various sectors.
+Some of the major industries for immigrant workers include:

 1. Healthcare and Social Assistance